jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <VCF_3>
 ```

-Then same as above, we attempt to make the same 8 better supported phylogenies
+Then same as above, we attempted to make the same 8 better supported
-with:
+phylogenies trees from the deep sequenced data with:

 ```bash
 for i in 04-analysis/screening/EMN_Neanderthal_phylogeny_check/multivcfanalyzer/output/*/snpAlignment.fasta.gz; do